mulias/mulias.github.io/content/drafts/possum-overview.md

 ### Sequence

 The "sequence" operator `p1 & p2` matches `p1` and then matches and returns `p2`.
 This behavior is similar to `>`, but `&` has a more general precedence, grouping parts of a parser together in a similar way to parentheses.
+Because of this `>` is best suited for parsing and then ignoring a value within a parsing step, while `&` is more useful in stringing together a list of steps.
 Instead of grouping like this:

 {% possum_example_large(input="1 foo 3" input_rows=1 parser_rows=3) %}
 int > ws > (int | "foo") > ws > (int | "bar")